OleHolmNielsen/Slurm_tools/partitions/README.md

 whereas ```Other``` are pending for other reasons.
 Cores are colored in Red if ```Cores_pending:Resorc``` is greater than zero.

-Colored fields in the above output may possible be a bit misleading in certain cases where some partitions are overlapping.
+Notice: Colored fields in the above output may possibly be a bit misleading in certain cases where some partitions are overlapping.

 Some Slurm flags shown in the ```Partition``` columns are: